Aliases for TERT Gene

 GeneCards Summary for TERT Gene

 TERT (Telomerase Reverse Transcriptase) is a Protein Coding gene.
 Diseases associated with TERT include Dyskeratosis Congenita, Autosomal Dominant 2 and Pulmonary Fibrosis And/Or Bone Marrow Failure, Telomere-Related, 1.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of Telomerase.
+Among its related pathways are Cell Cycle, Mitotic and HTLV-I infection.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and tRNA binding.

 UniProtKB/Swiss-Prot for TERT Gene

 Telomerase is a ribonucleoprotein enzyme essential for the replication of chromosome termini in most eukaryotes.
 Active in progenitor and cancer cells.
 Inactive, or very low activity, in normal somatic cells.
 Catalytic component of the teleromerase holoenzyme complex whose main activity is the elongation of telomeres by acting as a reverse transcriptase that adds simple sequence repeats to chromosome ends by copying a template sequence within the RNA component of the enzyme.
 Catalyzes the RNA-dependent extension of 3-chromosomal termini with the 6-nucleotide telomeric repeat unit, 5-TTAGGG-3.
 The catalytic cycle involves primer binding, primer extension and release of product once the template boundary has been reached or nascent product translocation followed by further extension.
 More active on substrates containing 2 or 3 telomeric repeats.
 Telomerase activity is regulated by a number of factors including telomerase complex-associated proteins, chaperones and polypeptide modifiers.
 Modulates Wnt signaling.
 Plays important roles in aging and antiapoptosis.